tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-4.md

 Perfect!
 No `transpose` operation is left, the code is optimal.

-The code in `mlir/ToyCombine.cpp` implements a few more patterns that eliminate trivial reshape, or fold them into constants.
+The code in `mlir/ToyCombine.cpp` implements a few more patterns that eliminate trivial reshapes, or fold them into constants.

 # Shape Inference and Generic Function Specialization